Vector bundles on Fano threefolds of genus 7 and Brill-Noether loci: Preliminaries

 \subsubsection{Coherent sheaves}

-The Chern classes $c_k(F)$ are usually defined for a vector bundle $F$ on a non-singular variety $X$, and take values in $\HH^{k,k}(X)$.
+Let again $X$ be a smooth connected complex projective $n$-dimensional variety.
+The Chern classes $c_k(F)$ are defined for a vector bundle $F$ on $X$, and take values in $\HH^{k,k}(X)$.
 In the sequel, the Chern classes will be denoted by integers as soon as $\HH^{k,k}(X)$ has dimension $1$.
 The Chern polynomial of a rank $r$ vector bundle $F$ is defined to be $c_F(t)=1+c_1(F)t+\ldots+c_r(F)t^r$ and it is multiplicative on exact sequences of vector bundles.
 Hence the Chern classes can be defined on the Grothendieck group of vector bundles on $X$, and in fact on the Grothendieck group of all coherent sheaves (they are isomorphic on a smooth variety).
 For more details see e.g. \cite[Appendix A]{hartshorne:ag}.

 We denote by $F^*=\HHom_X(F,\OO_X)$ the dual of a coherent sheaf $F$ on $X$.
 Recall that a coherent sheaf $F$ on $X$ is {\it reflexive} if the natural map $F\to F^{**}$ of $F$ to its double dual is an isomorphism.
 We recall here some basic facts on reflexive sheaves, which will be useful in the sequel, and we refer to \cite{hartshorne:stable-reflexive} for more details.
 Any locally free sheaf is reflexive, and any reflexive sheaf is torsion-free.
-A coherent sheaf $F$ on a noetherian integral scheme $X$ is reflexive if and only if it can be included in an exact sequence

-where $E$ is locally free and $G$ is torsion-free, see \cite[Proposition 1.1]{hartshorne:stable-reflexive}.
-Moreover, by \cite[Proposition 1.9]{hartshorne:stable-reflexive} if X is smooth then any reflexive rank $1$ sheaf is invertible.
-Finally, we will often use a straightforward generalization of \cite[Proposition 2.6]{hartshorne:stable-reflexive} which implies that the third Chern class $c_3(F)$ of a rank $2$ reflexive sheaf $F$ on a smooth threefold $X$ satisfies $c_3(F)\ge0$ and vanishes if and only if $F$ is locally free.
+A coherent sheaf $F$ on $X$ is reflexive if and only if it can be included into a locally free sheaf $E$ with $E/F$ torsion-free, see \cite[Proposition 1.1]{hartshorne:stable-reflexive}.
+Moreover, by \cite[Proposition 1.9]{hartshorne:stable-reflexive}, any reflexive rank-$1$ sheaf is invertible (recall that $X$ is smooth and irreducible).
+Finally, we will often use a straightforward generalization of \cite[Proposition 2.6]{hartshorne:stable-reflexive} which implies that the third Chern class $c_3(F)$ of a rank $2$ reflexive sheaf $F$ on a smooth projective threefold satisfies $c_3(F)\ge0$, and vanishes if and only if $F$ is locally free.